xaviave/cudi_rs/Readme.md

 - create an ImageDownloader class.
 - create an API to choose images by tag or on a specific directory
-- choose between multithreading, multitasking and asynchrone task to download at higher speed the images.
+- choose between multithreading, multitasking and asynchron task to download at higher speed the images.
 Their parameters like download_speed or tags could be dynamically changed by the Menu class

 ##### Screen handler